cigroup-ol/windml/doc/techniques.rst

 Furthermore, we test, if taking into account differences of measurements :math:`p(t)-p(t-1), \ldots, p\big(t-(\mu-1)\big) - p(t-\mu)` further improves the results.
 The absolute values and their differences result in patterns with a dimension of :math:`d_{st}=(2\mu+1)`, see :ref:`powerdiffmapping`.
+Most prediction tasks require the construction of a pattern which consists of wind power time series of wind mills in the neighborhood of the target wind mill.
+See the corresponding figure below.
+A wind park is defined by a target wind mill and a certain radius :math:`r`.
+Wind power values can be aggregated to a single value or can seperately be used in the pattern vector.

 .. figure:: _static/neigh.png
     :alt: Neighborhood of a wind mill
     :align: center

-Most prediction tasks require the construction of a pattern which consists of wind power time series of wind mills in the neighborhood of the target wind mill.
-See the corresponding figure above.
-A wind park is defined by a target wind mill and a certain radius :math:`r`.
-Wind power values can be aggregated to a single value or can seperately be used in the pattern vector.

 Wind Prediction as a Regression Problem
 +++++++++++++++++++++++++++++++++++++++